KaneKnight/product-adoption-sim/README.md

 # product-adoption-sim

-Simulation of the mean-field game proposed in chapter 3 of Pricing and "Referrals in Diffusion on Networks" seen here:https://arxiv.org/pdf/1509.06544.pdf
+Simulation of the mean-field game proposed in chapter 3 of "Pricing and Referrals in Diffusion on Networks" seen here: https://arxiv.org/pdf/1509.06544.pdf

 The file simulation.py contains the simulation which is construted as a python object.